OxfordRSE/python-packaging-course/README.md

 ### 0. Make sure you have Git installed.

-The following commands are meant to be entered in a terminal (GNU/Linux or MacOS).
+The commands in this section are meant to be entered in a terminal (GNU/Linux or MacOS) or a command prompt (Windows).

     $ git --version